Updated: Oct 13

 A lack of borrower transparency creates information asymmetry benefiting the auto dealer during sales negotiations.

-In addition, today, the pandemic-impacted environment creates upward pressure on car prices.
-Upward price pressure and supply scarcity likely provide more pricing power to the auto dealer. (possibly creating additional economic discrimination opportunities) As a case in point, in a recent article by Edmunds, the average vehicle transaction price as of January 2022 is above MSRP (list price). [ix]
+In addition, today, the pandemic-impacted auto market environment creates upward pressure on car prices.
+Upward price pressure and supply scarcity likely provide more pricing power to the auto dealer. (possibly creating additional economic discrimination opportunities) As a case in point, in a recent article by Edmunds, the average vehicle transaction price as of January 2022 is above MSRP (list price). [xvi]

-As of the writing of this article, the vast majority of auto loans are originated via the indirect auto channel.
-In 2013, the CFPB issued a rule to extend fair lending to auto dealers.
-This was rationalized since auto dealers are often loan originating agents.
+As of the writing of this article, the vast majority of auto loan originations occur via the indirect auto channel.
+This is despite the fact that an auto borrower is not required to arrange financing through the dealer.
+Auto borrowers may be better served to arrange financing directly with lenders to avoid the "gray area." [xvii] In 2013, the CFPB issued a rule to extend fair lending to auto dealers.
+This was rationalized since auto dealers often serve as loan-originating agents. (i.e., "Quacks like a duck.")
 In 2018, that rule was invalidated by congress.
 Since then, some states, like New York, have stepped in to implement indirect auto lending-based discrimination rules.
 Also, based on the "gray area" reference earlier, regulators may need to adapt.
-Potentially, the FTC [x], which clearly has auto industry regulatory responsibility, could address auto dealer Fair Lending questions.
-The regulatory environment remains dynamic.
+The FTC [xviii], which has auto industry regulatory responsibility, could address auto dealer Fair Lending concerns.

 It is a long game.
 The definition of discrimination is nuanced and intertwined with economics and cultural history.
-American laws and social attentions have momentum for reducing discrimination.
-Congress' 2018 invalidation action may prove to be a speedbump on the longer-term road to reduce discrimination.
+American laws and social attentions have momentum for reducing discrimination in the long run.
+Congress' 2018 CFPB auto-based fair lending rule invalidation action may prove to be a speedbump on the longer-term road to reducing discrimination.
 Rules extending Fair Lending to all lending activities, including auto dealer-based loan sales, appear consistent with the Fair Lending regime’s intent.

 Finally, the tools of social justice are evolving.
 This is occurring via: